As you build up an audience for your website, you start to realize there’s a whole world to explore outside of AdSense for monetization.

 Their ad server provides ad tracking, serving, planning & reporting, API integrations as well as expert customer services online 24/7.

-AdZerk offers members of the ad industry a unique and custom solution unlike any other.
-With the AdZerk API, users can build custom online ad serving platforms to cater to their own specific needs.
+Kevel offers members of the ad industry a unique and custom solution unlike any other.
+With the Kevel API, users can build custom online ad serving platforms to cater to their own specific needs.

-The AdZerk API allows them to build a server fast, all while costing much less than creating an entirely new platform.
-They also provide all the necessary features such as giving full campaign control, increasing revenues, reporting capabilities and more.
+The Kevel API allows them to build a server fast, all while costing much less than creating an entirely new platform.
+They also provide all the necessary features such as giving full campaign control, increasing revenues, reporting capabilities, and more.

-With AdZerk’s white label product offerings, you can have a working publisher ad server up and running in a matter of weeks.
+With Kevel’s white label product offerings, you can have a working publisher ad server up and running in a matter of weeks.

 The Broadstreet ad server is best suited for small-medium sized businesses, local news, and magazine-styled sites which focus on direct sales.